Lock Haven, Pennsylvania: Floods

 Pennsylvania's streams have frequently flooded.
 According to William H. Shank, the Native Americans of Pennsylvania warned white settlers that great floods occurred on the Delaware and Susquehanna rivers every 14 years.
 Shank tested this idea by tabulating the highest floods on record at key points throughout the state over a 200-year period and found that a major flood had occurred, on average, once every 25 years between 1784 and 1972.
 Big floods recorded at Harrisburg, on the main stem of the Susquehanna about 120 mi downstream from Lock Haven, occurred in 1784, 1865, 1889, 1894, 1902, 1936, and 1972.
 Readings from the Williamsport stream gauge, 24 mi below Lock Haven on the West Branch of the Susquehanna, showed major flooding between 1889 and 1972 in the same years as the Harrisburg station; in addition, a large flood occurred on the West Branch at Williamsport in 1946.
 Estimated flood-crest readings between 1847 and 1979—based on data from the National Weather Service flood gauge at Lock Haven—show that flooding likely occurred in the city 19 times in 132 years.
 The biggest flood occurred on March 18, 1936, when the river crested at 32.3 ft, which was about 11 ft above the flood stage of 21 ft.

 The third biggest flood, cresting at 29.8 ft in Lock Haven, occurred on June 1, 1889, and coincided with the Johnstown Flood.
 The flood demolished Lock Haven's log boom, and millions of feet of stored timber were swept away.
 The flood damaged the canals, which were subsequently abandoned, and destroyed the last of the canal boats based in the city.

 The most damaging Lock Haven flood was caused by the remnants of Hurricane Agnes in 1972.
-The storm, just below hurricane strength when it reached the region, made landfall on June 22 near New York City.
+The storm, just below hurricane strength when it reached the region, made landfall on June 22 near Panama City, Florida.
 Agnes merged with a non-tropical low on June 23, and the combined system affected the northeastern United States until June 25.
 The combination produced widespread rains of 6 to 12 in with local amounts up to 19 in in western Schuylkill County, about 75 mi southeast of Lock Haven.
 At Lock Haven, the river crested on June 23 at 31.3 ft, second only to the 1936 crest.
 The flood greatly damaged the paper mill and Piper Aircraft.

-In 1992 federal, state, and local governments began construction of barriers to protect the city.
+In 1992, federal, state, and local governments began construction of barriers to protect the city.
 The project included a levee of 36000 ft and a flood wall of 1000 ft along the Susquehanna River and Bald Eagle Creek, closure structures, retention basins, a pumping station, and some relocation of roads and buildings.
 Completed in 1995, the levee protected the city from high water in the year of the Blizzard of 1996, and again 2004, when rainfall from the remnants of Hurricane Ivan threatened the city.